-As a technology-focused school, the
+As a technology-focused school, the University of Phoenix

 , Cleveland campus, knows the importance of computer education at an early age.
 So the university recently donated 30 desktop computers with accessories to the Kenneth W. Clement - Boys Leadership Academy